A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

-\textbf{Motion denoising and completion}: To test how the CCNet perform in motion denoising, we randomly select a motion sequence $X = \{x_0, x_1, .., x_k\}$ of a subject and then add independent identically distributed Gaussian noise (mean 0, standard deviation 0.01\textasciitilde0.1) to the motion data $\hat{X}$.
-The network takes $\hat{X}$ as an input and outputs the denoised motion $Y$.
-However, the denoised pose is not fed back into the network, which is different from the random motion generation.
-For those frames with indices less than the casual receptive length, 41 frames in our network, they are denoised according to all the frames before them since the CCNet is trained to handle motions of different lengths. \textcolor{hsy}{Fig.~\ref{fig:noisy motion} and ~\ref{fig:denoising result} illustrate} a denoising result.
-The standard deviation of the noise for this experiment is set to 0.08.
-Before denoising, the right hand and right toe's trajectories are very jerky, and the foot is underneath the ground at some frames.
-It can be seen that these artifacts are significantly reduced in the denoised motion.
-To compare the CCNet to baseline networks in the quality of denoised motions, we add Gaussian noise to the test data with standard deviations 0.03, 0.05, and 0.1, respectively, and then use CCNet, DAE-LSTM-rand, and ERD-4LR-rand to denoise the noisy motion data.
-The error between the ground truth motion and the denoising result is computed as the Euclidean distance between their motion representation vectors as described in Sec.~\ref{sec:motion_data_processing}.
-As shown in Tab.~\ref{tab:denoising_err}, the error of the denoised motion generated by the CCNet is less than the motions denoised by DAE-LSTM-rand and ERD-4LR-rand.
+The trained CCNet can be directly applied to motion denoising and motion completion.
+For motion denoising, we randomly select the motion sequence $\mathbf{X}$ of a subject and add independent identically distributed Gaussian noise (mean 0, standard deviation 0.01$\sim$0.1) to obtain noisy motion data $\mathbf{\hat{X}}$.
+We use the mean of the predicted PDF as the denoised motion $\mathbf{Y}$ by feeding $\mathbf{\hat{X}}$ to CCNet.
+Each frame of the denoised poses is not fed back into the network.
+Frames with indices less than $CRL$ were denoised based on all the frames before them.
+Fig.~\ref{fig:noisy motion} and~\ref{fig:denoising result} show the denoising results.
+The standard deviation of the noise in this experiment was set to 0.08.
+Before denoising, the trajectories of the right hand and right toes fluctuated, and the foot was underneath the ground in some frames.
+It can be observed that these artifacts are significantly reduced in the denoised motion.
+We compared CCNet to baseline networks in terms of the quality of the denoised motions.
+We added Gaussian noise to the test data with standard deviations of 0.03, 0.05, and 0.1 and then used CCNet, DAE-LSTM, and ERD-4LR, respectively, to denoise the noisy motion data.
+The error between the ground-truth motion and denoising result was computed as the Euclidean distance between their motion-representation vectors.
+We also trained these three models on a selected CMU mocap dataset to further compare their performance on motion denoising (please refer to the supplementary material for details on the selection of CMU mocap data).
+As shown in Tab.~\ref{tab:denoising_err}, the error of the denoised motion generated by CCNet was less than those of the motions denoised by DAE-LSTM and ERD-4LR.